World leaders warn China and North Korea on nukes as Ukraine's Zelenskyy travels to G7 summit

 HIROSHIMA, Japan — Leaders of the world's most powerful democracies warned China and North Korea against building up their nuclear arsenals, pivoting to major northeast Asian crises ahead of the arrival later Saturday of Ukrainian President Volodymyr Zelenskyy.

 The focus on Asia at the Group of Seven summit comes as leaders tighten sanctions meant to punish Moscow and change the course of its 15-month invasion of Ukraine.
-Japan confirmed that Zelenskyy's decision to attend the G7 in person stemmed from his ''strong wish'' to participate in talks that will influence his nation's defense against Russia.
+Japan confirmed that Zelenskyy's decision to visit Hiroshima stemmed from his ''strong wish'' to participate in talks that will influence his nation's defense against Russia.

-World leaders have faced a high-stakes balancing act in Hiroshima as they look to address a raft of global worries demanding urgent attention, including climate change, AI, poverty and economic instability, nuclear proliferation and, above all, the war in Ukraine.
+World leaders have faced a high-stakes balancing act at the G7 in Hiroshima as they look to address a raft of global worries demanding urgent attention, including climate change, AI, poverty and economic instability, nuclear proliferation and, above all, the war in Ukraine.

 China, the world's No. 2 economy, sits at the nexus of many of those concerns.